xuankimtran/docs-1/pages/katalon-studio/docs/aws-device-farm-integration.md

     * `KATALON_PROJECT_PACKAGE_FILE`: Your package file.
     * `KATALON_EXECUTE_ARGS`: The arguments part of your Katalon run command
         * The `-browserType` argument must be set to `"Remote"`.
-        * The `-reportFolder=$DEVICEFARM_LOG_DIR` argument allows us can download the execution report in Files/Customer Artifact of the AWS Device Farm Job.
+        * The `-reportFolder=$DEVICEFARM_LOG_DIR` argument allows us to download the execution report in Files/Customer Artifact of the AWS Device Farm Job.
         * For more arguments, refer to [Command Syntax](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#general-options).

     For example: